 It ensures that regional terminology does not compromise prompt rescue support and resources.
 What may be called a “brush truck” in one community is a “wildland truck” in another.
 The creation of universal fire truck standards and terminology means that a fire department can request support for a specific engine type, knowing that it carries the required equipment for the emergency.
 As a result, fire departments can appropriately manage mutual aid and know exactly what kind of support they are getting for every emergency call.

-Learn more about every type of fire truck below and find out the distinguishing characteristics that make each truck unique.
+Learn more about the types of fire trucks below and find out the distinguishing characteristics that make each truck unique.

 Type 1 Fire Engine

-A Type 1 fire truck, often referred to as an engine company, engine pumper or structural firefighting truck, is the most common type of fire truck in use today.
+A Type 1 fire truck, often referred to as an engine company, engine pumper or structural firefighting truck, is the most common type of fire engine in use today.

 Every Type 1 truck is required to have a pump with a minimum tank size of 300 gallons, although most Type 1 trucks feature a 400- to 500-gallon water tank.
 Additionally, the truck must offer a minimum of 1000 Gallons Per Minute (GPM) of water transfer.